414owen/Nutmeg-Core/README.md

 ## Getting set up

 * Create your html page
 * Include the Nutmeg library using a script tag or otherwise
-* Paste this into your javascript file:
+* Paste this into your JavaScript file:

 ```js
 window.onload = function() {